-The 2022 Parent Manual has been prepared to assist you and your child to settle into the new school year at Calvary.
-I am confident that each student will be provided with opportunities to explore and enhance their skills as learners and unleash their potential.
+The 2023 Parent Manual has been prepared to assist you and your child to settle into the new school year at Calvary.
+I am confident that each student will be provided with opportunities to explore and enhance their skills as fearlessly authentic learners.